dalmat36/EducationRepo/docker.md

 `docker run --detach --name web nginx:latest`

+The following command runs a busybox container with the standard input stream open (stdin), with the --interactive option, and creates a virtual terminal, with the --tty option.

+`docker run --interactive --tty --link web:web --name web_test busybox:1.29 /bin/sh`

 ### List containers on your system
 ### View container logs
 ### Stop and restart containers